gevent/gevent/docs/loop_impls.rst

   written (as works with libev) does not appear to work correctly on Linux when using ``gevent.select.poll`` or a monkey-patched ``selectors.PollSelector``.

-- The build system does not support using a system libuv; the embedded copy must be used.
-Using setuptools to compile libuv was the most portable method found.

 - If anything unexpected happens, libuv likes to ``abort()`` the entire process instead of reporting an error.
 For example, closing